PackMojo

 Print Proof

-Given all of the factors that can affect the colors of your printed materials and packaging, we'd suggest purchasing a digital print proof before production.
+Given all of the factors that can affect the colors of your printed materials and packaging, we'd suggest purchasing a print proof before production.
 This is a 2D printout of your design on the exact material that's to be used for your packaging.
-Once the print proof is approved, our team will match the colors printed in production to the colors of proof.
+Once the print proof is approved, our team will match the colors printed in production to the colors of proof allowing you to get colors accurate to those on the print proof.

 Note: print proofs are only available in CMYK and are not available for white ink and Pantone colors.